Public Charter Schools Frequently Asked Questions

 A charter school is governed by an independent charter school board according to the terms of a charter contract.
 The duty of the charter school board is to manage and operate the charter school and carry out the terms of its charter contract, with powers including but not limited to hiring, managing and discharging any charter school employee in accordance with the charter school law and the school’s charter contract, receiving and disbursing funds for the purpose of the charter school, entering into contracts for goods and services to the same extent as noncharter public schools.

 No. RCW 28A.710.030 provides that contracts for “management operation” of the charter school may only be with nonprofit organizations.
+A charter school board may enter into contracts with any public or private entity for the provision of goods and services to the same extent as other, noncharter public schools.

 No. A charter school board can neither levy taxes nor issues tax-supported bonds.

 Washington’s charter school law does not specify how a charter school board is selected, or the composition of its membership.
-That is left up to the non-profit corporation that, if its application is approved, enters into the charter contract with the authorizer.
+That is left to the non-profit corporation that, if its charter application is approved, enters into the charter contract with the authorizer.
 Among the required elements of a charter application is background information on the proposed governing board members and, if identified, the proposed school leadership and management team.

 Yes.
 Charter schools are public schools, and the constitutional entitlement to a basic education accrues to students in charter public schools as fully as to students in non-charter public schools.
 RCW 28A.710.040 provides that all charter schools must provide basic education, including instruction in the state’s essential academic learning requirements.
-RCW 28A.710.160 further states that after approval of a charter application, the authorizer and the governing board of the charter school must execute a charter contract “by which, fundamentally, the public charter school agrees to provide educational services that at a minimum meet basic education standards in return for an allocation of funds . . . ” WAC 180-19-090 further add that a school district board of directors applying to be a charter authorizer must provide a statement of assurance that it will include in any charter contact it may execute with an approved charter school educational services that, at a minimum, meet the basic education requirements set forth in RCW 28A.150.220.
-These include, but are not limited to, minimum requirements for instructional hour offerings, school days, and high school graduation.
+RCW 28A.710.160 further states that after approval of a charter application, the authorizer and the governing board of the charter school must execute a charter contract “by which, fundamentally, the public charter school agrees to provide educational services that at a minimum meet basic education standards in return for an allocation of funds . . . ” WAC 180-19-090 further provides that a school district board of directors applying to be a charter authorizer must provide a statement of assurance that it will include in any charter contact it may execute with an approved charter school educational services that, at a minimum, meet the basic education requirements set forth in RCW 28A.150.220.
+These include, but are not limited to, minimum requirements for instructional hours, school days, and high school graduation.

 RCW 28A.710.040 provides that charter schools must participate in the statewide assessment system developed by the Superintendent of Public Instruction under the state law on academic achievement and accountability.
 Charter schools are additionally subject to their own, distinct accountability requirements that do not apply to non-charter public schools.
 A charter contract may not be renewed, when its five-year term is up, if the charter school’s performance falls in the bottom quartile of all public schools in the Achievement Index developed by the State Board of Education, except if the school demonstrates exceptional circumstances that the authorizer accepts as justifying renewal.
 A charter school is further subject to individual accountability requirements set in its charter contract, which must include a performance framework setting out the academic and operational indicators, measures and metrics that will guide the authorizer’s evaluation of the school over the term of the contract.
 The performance framework must include, at a minimum, student academic proficiency, student academic growth, achievement gaps in both proficiency and growth between major student subgroup, attendance, recurrent enrollment from year to year, and, for high schools, graduation rates and postsecondary readiness.